-Mercury Sampling locallyThis will be the third year we have received funding from the National Park Foundation to help Woodstock High School students monitor Mercury (Hg) at the Pogue at Marsh Billings Rockefeller National Historical Park and Stevens High School students monitor at Saint-Gaudens National Historic Site.
+Mercury Sampling locallyThis will be the fourth year we have received funding from the National Park Foundation to help Woodstock High School students monitor Mercury (Hg) at the Pogue at Marsh-Billings-Rockefeller National Historical Park and Stevens High School students monitor at Saint-Gaudens National Historic Site.
 Students work in teams to formulate their own questions about Hg in our community and try to test their hypothesis based on the data they collect and other research.
-The evening presentation of their projects starts out with a keynote presentation by Dr. Celia Chen, Dartmouth Research Professor and Ecotoxicologist.
-After, everyone is invited to walk around and see the student poster presentations and ask them about their work.

 Link to previous years' information.